jingo0/jingo0.github.io/README.md

 ### Hi 🙋‍♂️,
-### I'm Computer Science senior at University of Houston.
+### I'm recent graduate in Computer Science minor in Mathematics from University of Houston.

 #### 🌱 Things I am currently working on:
-- Completing my bachlor's
+- Taking online courses about Angular, flutter, C#
-- Taking online courses about bash, reverse engineering
+- Completing certifications in Cloud and Automation

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day